 16. Delete your old files from the cloud storage

-Backing up your data to cloud storage facilities can provide that extra bit of security, but don’t forget if you delete your data from your local device, there is still a copy on the cloud storage servers.
-So if you delete data from your local device, don’t forget to delete the same data from your cloud storage account.
+Backing up your data to cloud storage facilities can provide that extra bit of security.
+But, if you delete your data from your local device, you’ll still have a copy on the cloud storage servers.

 17. Privacy settings

-Another way to prevent your data and personal information from being compromised is to enable a tracking app.
-In the case of your device being lost or stolen, you can track its whereabouts using the software, or in the case of theft, you can remotely wipe the data on the device.
+So, if you lose your device, you can track its whereabouts using the app.
+Or, in the case of theft, you can remotely wipe the data from the device.

 18. Lock your devices

 No matter what device you may have, always lock it with a password or passphrase.
 If your device gets lost or stolen, this will make accessing it much more difficult.

 Whoever has your device will need to crack your password or passphrase to access your data.
 So, locking your device adds another layer of protection.